tfroseman/SpeechAndDebate/readme.md

-##Speech and Debate Webapp
+###Speech and Debate Webapp

-After watching countless tournamnets use Excel or another form of spreadsheet program to host, manage, and score tornaments I realized that there was a better way.
+After watching countless tournaments use Excel or another form of spreadsheet program to host, manage, and score tournaments I realized that there had to be a better way.

 So I made this.
-A (webapp) that would allow head coaches and judges to mangage all aspects of a speech and debate competition.
-One can manage students to a school account, Create a competition with ( in theory) any number of rounds as you wished.
-And have multiple people all work together to tally scores and all be working at the same time.
-Then afte the competiton is done your results are ready to be emailed and printed for display and awards.
+A  meant to be a end all solution for schools to run a speech and debate competition.
+It is a work in progress so changes will be abundant.

+##Built On

+The site is built on [Laravel](http://laravel.com/) , [Bootstrap](http://getbootstrap.com/), [MySQL](https://www.mysql.com/), [Handsontable](http://handsontable.com/), and because Laravel ships with elixir which uses [Gulp](http://gulpjs.com/) I also use a bit of [SASS](http://sass-lang.com/)

+##Completed
+* View/Update Account
+* View/Update Students
+* Most layouts

+##TODO

+* Tournament(All parts) - this is will be a long parts
+  * Create, Update
+  * Manage Rounds
+  * Generate Tournament Codes
+  * Print scores to PDF
+* Login
+* Register
+* Delete Account
+* Mass upload via csv
+* More to be added